Cables, cables, cables!

 The wires are #24 AWG or 0.205 mm², rated for 0.577 A maximum current.

-At right and immediately below, Category 5 Ethernet cables plugging into a bank of Cisco switches, along with four fiber optic lines (smaller diameter yellow and orange lines).
+The blue and green cables here are Category 6 Ethernet cables plugging into a bank of Cisco switches, along with four fiber optic lines (smaller diameter yellow and orange lines).

 Above are fiber optic network connections.

-Above at left is a Tsunami 100 5.3/5.8 GHz wireless Ethernet bridge mounted above a Cisco Catalyst 2950 switch with 24 Ethernet ports and two fiber ports,
+This is a Tsunami 100 5.3/5.8 GHz wireless Ethernet bridge mounted above a Cisco Catalyst 2950 switch with 24 Ethernet ports and two fiber ports.

-Below is an ATM switch at left and a Cisco Catalyst 48-port Ethernet switch.
+Below is an ATM switch and a Cisco Catalyst 48-port Ethernet switch.

-At right and below are DS3 and OC3 router interfaces on a Lucent Packetstar AX 600 and a Cisco 7204.
+At below are DS3 and OC3 router interfaces on a Lucent Packetstar AX 600 and a Cisco 7204.

-The panel at left is relatively simple and widely spaced as these things go.
+The first panel is relatively simple and widely spaced as these things go.

 The large panel shown overall and in detail below is at a major conference center.

 Finally, here is a random collection of dangling Ethernet and fiber lines: